My Reason

 "My Reason" is a song by Greek singer Demis Roussos.
 It was released as a single in 1972.

 The song was included on Roussos' 1973 album Forever and Ever.

 Background and writing

-The song was written by Stélios Vlavianós, Harry Chalkitis, and Charalampe Chalkitis.
+The song was written by Stélios Vlavianós, Harry Chalkitis.
 The recording was produced by Demis Roussos.

 There is also a Spanish-language version, titled "Mi razon".

 Commercial performance

 The song reached no. 1 in Netherlands and no. 2 in Belgium (Flanders).